1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 1995 Nickel Error List

-These 1995 nickels minting anomalies range from dramatic visual defects to subtle striking irregularities, transforming ordinary five-cent pieces into numismatic curiosities worth significantly more than face value.
+These 1995 nickel minting anomalies range from dramatic visual defects to subtle striking irregularities, transforming ordinary five-cent pieces into numismatic curiosities worth significantly more than face value.
+During the massive production run of over 1.6 billion nickels, several errors slipped through quality control — and certain types can push values to $300 or well beyond.

 1. Broadstrike Errors

-Broadstrike errors occur when the collar die—the circular restraining ring surrounding the lower die—malfunctions or fails to engage properly during striking.
-Without the collar’s containment, the metal flows outward beyond normal dimensions, creating a coin that appears larger in diameter than standard specifications.
+Broadstrike errors occur when the collar die — the circular restraining ring surrounding the lower die — malfunctions or fails to engage properly during striking.
+Without the collar’s containment, the metal flows outward beyond normal dimensions, creating a coin visibly larger in diameter than the standard 21.2 millimeters.

-The error results from mechanical failures in the coining press, such as a jammed collar mechanism or misaligned planchet feeding.
-Some 1995-P nickels show dramatic broadstrike characteristics, occasionally combined with multiple strike impressions.
-Values typically range from $15 to $75 depending on the degree of expansion and overall eye appeal, with more extreme examples commanding premium prices.
+Some 1995-P nickels show dramatic broadstrike characteristics, occasionally combined with multiple strike impressions, as documented in the GreatCollections auction archive for certified “1995-P Jefferson Nickel Multistruck Broadstruck” examples graded by NGC Unc Details.
+Values typically range from $15 to $75 depending on the degree of expansion and overall eye appeal.

 Lamination errors occur when impurities such as gas, dirt, or grease become trapped beneath the metal’s surface during planchet preparation, creating weakness or separation defects in the alloy.
-The error manifests as missing metal patches, surface peeling, or complete delamination where layers separate.
+The 1995 nickel’s solid cupronickel composition (unlike copper-nickel clad coins) makes it prone to true split-planchet laminations.

 Where to Sell Your 1995 Nickel?